nix-community/robotnix/docs/src/building.md

 There are 3 options for generating keys with this script:

 ### Same password for all keys
-This encrypts all of your keys with the same password, which allows us to easily decrypt and sign with them later on using the `releaseScript`.
+This encrypts all of your keys with the same password, which allows us to easily decrypt and sign with them later on using the `releaseScript` and `signing.decryptKeysForSigning=true`.
 This option cannot be used if you intend to build the `img`/`factoryImg`/`ota` Nix outputs instead of using the `releaseScript`.
 See [Unencrypted Keys](#unencrypted-keys) below
 ```console
 $ ./generate-keys ./keys --single-password